 Sujaan Mukherjee is a Sylff PhD researcher at the Department of English, Jadavpur University.
 For his PhD he is looking at the role of urban memory in the formation of Kolkata, although his academic interests include physical cultures, Modernism and feminisms.
 Between 2015 and 2016 Sujaan was an archival fellow with the India Foundation for the Arts, researching visual representations of Calcutta particularly in tourism documents.

-16. O’Shaughnessy, W. B. 1839.
-“Memorandum of Experiments on the Explosion of Gunpowder under Water by the Galvanic Battery”.
-Journal Of The Asiatic Society Of Bengal 8: 860. ↩
+16. William Brooke O’Shaughnessy, “Memorandum on the Explosion of Gunpowder under Water by the Galvanic Battery”, Journal of the Asiatic Society of Bengal 8, no. 94 (1839): 860.↩

-18. O’Shaughnessy, W. B. 1839.
-“Memoranda relative to experiments on the communication of Telegraphic Signals by induced electricity”.
-Journal Of The Asiatic Society Of Bengal 8: 727–8. ↩
+18. William Brooke O’Shaughnessy, “Memoranda relative to experiments on the communication of Telegraphic Signals by induced electricity”, Journal of the Asiatic Society of Bengal 8, no. 93 (1839): 727–8.↩

 Public Domain Works